Copy Exactly!

 Copy Exactly! is a factory strategy model developed by the computer chip manufacturer, Intel, to build new manufacturing facilities with high capacity practices already in place.
 The Copy Exactly! model allows factories that successfully design and manufacture chips to be replicated in locations globally.
+Intel styled the phrase as Copy EXACTLY!, with the capital letters, underline, and exclamation point emphasizing the paradigm shift.

 Information

 The Copy Exactly! methodology focuses on matching the manufacturing site to the development site.
 Matching occurs at all levels for physical inputs and statistically-matched responses (outputs).
 This process enables continuous matching over time by using coordinated changes, audits, process control systems, and joint fab management structures.
 Physical inputs such as equipment configuration, chemical purity, facilities, and equipment hookups derive from the same specifications.
 In-line processes or equipment monitors that predict product performance, yield, or reliability must match at all levels.
 Originally, the Copy Exactly! procedure was for tool sets and process, but Intel has since encompassed the entire fabrication plant into the strategy model in recent years.